What is Interest Rate Risk?

 - Diversification: Investors can diversify their portfolios by adding less affected securities by the fluctuations in interest rates.
 Examples of such diversification include investing in equities or creating a mix of long and short-term fixed-income securities.

-- Hedging: Investors can also mitigate it by using various hedging strategies, including different derivatives.
-Some of the most common examples are options, future & forward contracts, interest rate swaps, etc.
+- Hedging: Investors can also mitigate it using various hedging strategies, including derivatives.
+Some of the most common examples are options, futures & forward contracts, interest rate swaps, etc.

 - Invest in short-term securities: The investors can sell off long-term securities and clear up the funds for reinvestment in securities with higher returns.
 Then they can invest in securities with relatively shorter maturity tenure as these securities are less vulnerable to the volatilities in interest rate.

-- Purchase of floating-rate bonds: As the name suggests, the interest rate of these bonds are floating in nature as they are directly linked to market fluctuations.
+- Purchase of floating-rate bonds: As the name suggests, these bonds have a floating interest rate since they are directly linked to market fluctuations.
 In this way, investors can eliminate the risk of a change in investment value due to volatility in interest rates.

 Example of Interest Rate Risk

 Let us take the example of John Doe, who invested in 50 fixed-rate bonds worth $1,000 each.
-These fixed-income securities offer a return of 4% per annum to be paid at the time of maturity, which is one year from now.
+The fixed-income securities provide a return of 4% per annum, which will be paid at maturity one year from now.

-Therefore, the total value of the investment at the end of one year can be calculated as,
+Therefore, the total value of the investment at the end of one year calculates as,

 - Total value = $1,000 * 50 + 4% * $1,000 * 50